 According to Gallup polls, more than two-thirds of Americans support legalizing cannabis for adults’ use.
-State-by-state polling shows majority support in every single state.
-Yet only 23 states (and D.C.) have passed laws to legalize and regulate cannabis for individuals over 21.
+State-by-state polling shows plurality or majority support in every single state.
+Yet cannabis is still illegal in 26 states.

-Those states that have legalized cannabis are blue, red, and purple: Alaska, Arizona, California, Colorado, Connecticut, Delware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington.
+Over half the U.S. population lives in a legal cannabis state.
+States that have legalized cannabis are blue, red, and purple: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, Ohio, Oregon, Rhode Island, Vermont, Virginia, and Washington.
 (Voters in South Dakota passed a legalization law in November 2020, but it was overturned in court.)

 Below you will find more information about those laws and how they are working, along with materials to make the case for allowing adults to use a substance that is safer than alcohol.

-NOTE: Many of these materials have not been updated yet to reflect that Delaware and Minnesota legalized cannabis in April and May, 2023, and a few do not have updates for Maryland and Missouri's laws, which passed in November 2022.
+NOTE: Many of these materials have not been updated yet to reflect that Ohio voters legalized cannabis in November 2023.
+A few do not yet include updates for legalization laws that passed since November 2022 in Delaware, Maryland, Minnesota, and Missouri.

 The Case for Legalizing Cannabis and Regulating Sales